MackerelGray/chirp-bark-hey/writings/max/hearted.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Being 'Kin Without A 'Heart
+## Being 'Kin Without A 'Heart

 *Written by Max Biscuit-Machina on October 28th, 2024.*